 Day 13: Full day of birding at Cavernas do Peruaçu National Park, a good day for Caatinga and mata seca specialties, and to enjoy the fascinating caves and ancient rock paintings available in the park.
 One of our main targets birds here will the rare Moustached Woodcreeper, which normally can be found in the park without much effort.
 Other highlights include endemics Grey-headed Spinetail, the fascinating Great Xenops, Caatinga Antwren and White-browed Antpitta; also, Stripe-backed Antbird, Barred (Caatinga) and Silvery-cheeked Antshrikes, Black-bellied Antwren, Red-billed Scythebill and more chances for Sao Francisco Black Tyrant, Minas Gerais Tyrannulet and Outcrop Sabrewing.
 The lovely mammal Rock Cavy is quite common in the park.
 Overnight in guesthouse near Peruaçu N.P.

-Day 14: After an early morning session at Peruaçu, we will travel east to the little town of Botumirim, our much-anticipated final destination on the tour (and back to the Espinhaço Mountain range).
-The place became recently very famous among birders due to the rediscovery of Blue-eyed Ground Dove, certainly one of the rarest and most threatened birds in the world.
-After two specimens have been seen in southeast Goiás state in 1941, the Ground Dove was only found again in 2015 by ornithologist Rafael Bessa, in very specific Cerrado habitat, some type of white-sand campo rupestre.
-The species is Critically Endangered and the small known population in Botumirim counts on about fourteen birds.
-Happily a private reserve (Blue-eyed Ground Dove Reserve) was created in the place by the foundation Save Brasil (BirdLife International partner) and also a State Park has been implemented in the area, together protecting an area of over 35 thousand hectares.
+Day 14: After an early morning session at Peruaçu, we will travel east to the little town of Botumirim, our much-anticipated final destination on the tour (and back into the Espinhaço Mountain Range).
+This place recently became very famous amongst birders due to the rediscovery of Blue-eyed Ground Dove, certainly one of the rarest and most threatened birds in the world.
+After two specimens were collected in southeast Goiás state during 1941, the Ground Dove was not seen again until 2015!
+Ornithologist Rafael Bessa discovered this small population in very specific Cerrado habitat, with a white-sand campo rupestre base.
+The species is Critically Endangered and this small known population in Botumirim counts on about fourteen birds.
+Thankfully, a private reserve was created by the foundation Save Brasil (a BirdLife International partner), which now protects an area of over 35 thousand hectares in conjunction with the adjoining Brazilian state park.
 We should have our first attempt for the Ground Dove in the afternoon.
 The beautiful site will offer some other great birds, including the smart Copper Seedeater and more chances for Horned Sungem, Cinereous Warbling Finch, Velvety Black Tyrant, Stripe-tailed Yellow Finch and Serra Finch.
 Overnight in guesthouse at Botumirim.

 Day 15: Full day of birding in Botumirim.
-We should repeat the Blue-eyed Ground Dove Reserve in the early morning to guarantee great views of this mega rarity.
-We can also check some stunning areas beyond the reserve to look for the uncommon Long-tailed Ground Dove and even for more chances of Minas Gerais Tyrannulet if necessary.
+We will repeat the Blue-eyed Ground Dove Reserve in the early morning to guarantee great views of this mega rarity, and also check some stunning areas beyond the reserve to look for the uncommon Long-tailed Ground Dove and even for more chances of Minas Gerais Tyrannulet if still necessary.
 Other interesting areas in Botumirim include the forest known as Mata do Lobo, where we can find the endemic Narrow-billed Antwren, Helmeted Manakin and with luck, the uncommon Planalto Foliage-gleaner.
 The high campo rupestre plateau called Campina do Bananal can also offer more chances for Cipo Canastero, Grey-backed Tachuri and Hyacinth Visorbearer.
 Overnight in Botumirim.